aawart-kc/learn/README.md

 # My Daily Learning Journey

-Welcome to my journey of becoming a skilled penetration tester!
-This repository is where I’ll track my progress as I dive into the world of penetration testing and cybersecurity.
-I’ll be documenting the tools I learn, techniques I master, and the challenges I encounter along the way.
-Each update will showcase my ongoing learning process, including new concepts, skills, and real-world applications I explore.
+Welcome to my journey of becoming a penetration tester!
+In this repository, I’ll keep track of my progress as I learn more about penetration testing and cybersecurity.
+I’ll write about the tools I use, the techniques I learn, and the challenges I face.
+Each update will show what I’ve learned and how I’m improving every day.

 ---

 ## Daily Updates

-Every day, I strive to improve my knowledge and skills in cybersecurity.
-I focus on learning new tools, testing different techniques, and gaining practical experience with penetration testing.
-My goal is to become proficient in identifying vulnerabilities, exploiting weaknesses, and securing systems.
+Every day, I’m learning something new.
+I’m exploring different tools, practicing new techniques, and gaining experience in penetration testing.
+My goal is to get better at finding security weaknesses and learning how to fix them.

-In this section, I’ll share key insights and milestones from my journey—whether it's breakthroughs in hands-on projects, discoveries from research, or solving complex problems.
-I aim to document my learning process in a way that helps me track my growth and encourages others to learn alongside me.
+Here, I’ll share what I learn, the challenges I face, and any important discoveries.
+This will help me see how much I’ve grown, and hopefully, it will be helpful to others who are learning too.

 ---